Coteh/PokemonGoInCanada/README.md

 [![Build Status](https://travis-ci.org/Coteh/PokemonGoInCanada.svg?branch=master)](https://travis-ci.org/Coteh/PokemonGoInCanada)

+**It's been a wild ride!
+Pokemon Go is now officially released in Canada!
+Thanks for tuning in to this project!**

 Out of my frustration over Pokemon Go not released in Canada yet, I whipped up this small terminal app in Python 3 that will tell you if it's out in Canada yet or not.

 There are currently two methods that can be used to determine availability.